jia-kai/yasap/README.md

   always better than optical flow.
 Enable it by `--refiner star`.
 * In challenge settings (e.g., images with clouds and heavy light pollution), you can try `--skip-coarse-align --remove-bg --refiner star`.
+* Use `--only-stack --stacker softmax` for stacking star trail images with aligned foreground.
 * Use `./remove_bg.py` to remove sky background.